marlenebowles/marlenebowles.io/README.md

 ## MarleneBowles.io
-A portoflio site built with React, Next.Js, Typescript and Grommet.
+A portoflio site built with React, Next.Js and Grommet.

-Slick!